box/box-typescript-sdk-gen/docs/search.md

 Searches for files, folders, web links, and shared files across the users content or across the entire enterprise.

-This operation is performed by calling function `getSearch`.
+This operation is performed by calling function `searchForContent`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-search/).